- 16-Megapixel Live MOS Imaging Sensor

 - Hot Shoe for external flash or external mic

 - SD/SDHC/SDXC memory card compatible

-- iAuto shooting mode is accurate and easy in all situations
+- iAuto and Program shooting modes are accurate and easy in all situations

 Timing Test Results